COSC-499-W2023/year-long-project-team-12/docs/weekly logs/YemisiOgungbemiPersonalLog.md

 - Adding the status of a request to each request.
 - Adding Back button to the nav bar.
 - Adding comment section to each request.

+## Week 7 Feb 19th - Feb 25th
+- Configured cypress which would help with integreation testing in the future
+- Made the slider slide automatically after 3 seconds
+- Added tests for the Comments and Slider components.